zubayrrr/zubayrali.in/content/posts/identity-underemployment.md

 [In a statement released on Thursday, the US Mission in India has said that it has issued a record-breaking 82,000 student visas to Indians in 2022 to date.
 Indian students have received more US student visas than any other country, including China.](https://indianexpress.com/article/education/study-abroad/indians-get-more-us-student-visas-than-any-other-country-in-2022-us-embassy-8138257/)

-Among these 82k people, I've known at least 10 people who flew to the USA this year...that isn't a very big data set (statistically speaking) for me to forge these opinions.
+Among these 82k people, I've known at least 10 people who flew to the USA this year...that isn't a very big data set (statistically speaking) for me to forge these opinions, but I’ll do it anyway.

-A lot of people that I know who have chosen to do a Masters, usually do little to no research for the program they choose.
+A lot of people that I know who have chosen to do a Masters, usually do little to no research in the program they choose.
 They completed their Bachelors and are simply unable to find appealing employment opportunities here, so they do the next best thing.
 A Masters somewhere overseas like Australia, UK, Canada, USA.
-Some take into account their shot at securing a PR (Permanent Resident), others look for what country has the best money-making policies as a student (like hours of work, $s per hour) etc.
+Some take into account their shot at securing a PR (Permanent Resident), others look for what country has the best money-making policies for students (like hours of work, $s per hour) etc.

-If you want to start your process of flying overseas for your degree, you will approach a consultancy.
-Some of them do charge a fee for their services, which include, applying to universities, writing an SOP for you, coaxing you into doing your Masters at a particular university in a particular program(incentivized by universities), fake the funds in your bank account that you’re supposed to disclose during your visa filing etcetera, etcetera.
+To start your process of flying overseas for your Master’s degree, you will approach a consultancy.
+Some of them do charge a fee for their services, which include, applying to universities, writing your SOP for you, coaxing you into doing your Masters at a particular university in a particular program (incentivized by universities), fake the funds in your bank account that you’re supposed to disclose during your visa filing etcetera, etcetera.

 My consultancy advised me that I take a course at a reputed University (high fees) so I don’t get flagged by the visa authorities and that I can “switch” to a more affordable university after I land there.
 I was also informed that I could make decent money working odd jobs to pay for the hefty college fees I was about to pay.
 Some take out loans, others are supported by their parents.

-I am not trying to take a shit on these consultancies, a million dollar businesses.
-They’re providing valuable services.
-But it does make me quite sus(picious) about the whole academic system.
+I am not trying to take a shit on these consultancies, a million dollar businesses; they’re providing valuable services.
+Nor am I saying that people shouldn’t do it, if they can find better employment opportunities and living standards elsewhere, they should go for it.
+But it does make me quite suspicious about the whole academic system.
+All of it just seems too methodical.

-I’ve personally known guys who were passionate about pursuing something before they flew off for Masters.
+I’ve personally known guys who were passionate about pursuing something before they flew off for their Master’s.
 It landed them in blue collar (unskilled) jobs that made them decent money (money they’d make in India in a skilled profession).
 Naturally, they lost interest in that thing they were excited about.
-Now, their plan is to make as much money as possible before they’re deported (there are contingency plans to avoid this) or if they get lucky a PR is handed to them.
+Now, their plan is to make as much money as possible doing those menial jobs before they’re deported (there are contingency plans to avoid this) or if they get lucky a PR is handed to them.
 I know this is totally fine, they can come back home to set up businesses or whatever.

 But what I don’t feel okay about is the loss of Identity Capital.